br8th/jack-compiler/Readme.md

 # Jack VM Compiler
 Jack is a simple object-based language.
-It tastes a bit like Java and C++, with a simpler syntax and no support for inheritance.
-We already know Dog is Animal.
+It's somewhat similar to Java and C++, with a simpler syntax and no support for inheritance.
+You already know Dog is Animal.

 The language lends itself nicely to interactive games like Tetris, Snake, Pong, Space Invaders, and similar classics.
 You can find a list of cool stuff built with jack [here](https://www.nand2tetris.org/copy-of-talks).